Kristoffer Peterson: Return to Liverpool

 In January 2014 he signed an extension to his contract with Liverpool. and said he would use it to spur him on: "This is the biggest motivation boost in my career.
 This is the biggest I have ever experienced".

 He completed the U21s season at Liverpool with 6 goals and 15 appearances to his name.
 He went on to appear as a substitute in the Liverpool first team's post-season friendly win over Shamrock Rovers at the Aviva Stadium, replacing Iago Aspas in a 4–0 win, being handed the number 54 shirt on 14 May 2014.

 On 16 July 2014, Peterson came on as a second-half substitute in Liverpool's pre-season match away to Brøndby, and netted a tap-in in the 49th minute after good work from Jordon Ibe.
 He also scored again in Liverpool's next pre-season match, away at Preston, netting the winner in a 2–1 win.
-After the game, manager Brendan Rodgers confirmed he would now take Peterson on Liverpool's pre-season tour of America, having initially failed to make the cut, along with the most of the club's younger players.
+After the game, manager Brendan Rodgers confirmed he would now take Peterson on Liverpool's pre-season tour of America, having initially failed to make the cut, along with most of the club's younger players.